Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

-# ThunderClap’s Guide on Tulpa Creation
+# ThunderClap's Guide on Tulpa Creation

 Questions or comments?
 Feel free to email me at templeofsyrinx@icloud.com or visit us at http://community.tulpa.info/